ibfisiru/Simulated-AWS-Hospital-Migration/Phase 1: Service Discovery & Planning/Phase 1: ReadME.md

 		○ Historical records (lower access frequency, but always online for auditing and such) ○ Imaging (large, high-bandwidth transfers)
 	- Security & compliance:
-		○ SIEM (To detect, analyze, and respond to traffic on the network) ○ Monitoring and log collection
+		○ SIEM (detecting, analyzing, and responding to network traffic) ○ Monitoring and log collection
 		○ IAM role design (for least privilege access)
 		○ Active Directory integration